-Please note that e-mail and Canvas are the most reliable ways to get in touch with me outside of class and office hours.
-I do not reply to non-urgent emails on evenings and weekends.
+Please note that e-mail and Canvas are the most reliable ways to get in touch with me outside of class.
+I do not reply to emails on evenings and weekends.
 In general, you can expect a reply from me in 2-3 business days.
 If you have not heard back from me in that time frame, you are welcome to send another message.